ModUDuke/Causal-Inference-Modeling/chapter1.md

 # Of course, it’s not always that simple if your data is nonlinear or on a subject that’s generally hard to predict, so we can’t always assume that a high $R^2$ is better than a low $R^2$.

-# 3) In this case, R-squared is a useful term, which is termed “Multiple R Squared” in this table to distinguish it from a different measure called Adjusted R Squared.
+# 3) In this case, R-squared is a useful term, which is termed "Multiple R Squared" in this table to distinguish it from a different measure called Adjusted R Squared.
 What is the Multiple R-squared value is of this model?
 Don't round the number.

       Solution3<-